chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 This subject will also be used in the confirmation email to sender (if activated).

-= Why is the "from" email not from sender? =
+= Why is the "from" email address not from sender? =
 I have used a default so called "From" email header to avoid form submissions being marked as spam.

 Best practice is using a "From" email header (an email address) that ends with your site domain.